MouseLand/facemap/README.md

 # FaceMap
 Matlab GUI for processing videos of rodents.
 Works for grayscale and RGB movies.
 Can process multi-camera videos.
 Some example movies to test the GUI on are located [here](https://drive.google.com/drive/folders/1fOkIXyEsxO-lDGZLy0gCKf1d7OjnUcnQ?usp=sharing).
-We use ptgrey cameras (e.g. [this](https://www.ptgrey.com/flea3-13-mp-mono-usb3-vision-vita-1300-camera)).
+We use [ptgrey cameras](https://www.ptgrey.com/flea3-13-mp-mono-usb3-vision-vita-1300-camera)).
 For simultaneous acquisition from multiple cameras, we use [BIAS](http://public.iorodeo.com/notes/bias/) software.

 The original FaceMap GUI which only works on single-view movies and writes a binary file for processing (only efficient if movies are compressed) is [here](https://github.com/carsen-stringer/FaceMapOriginal).

+### Start processing!
+To start the GUI, run the command `MovieGUI` in this folder.
+The following window should appear:

 ![GUI screenshot](/figs/GUIscreenshot.png?raw=true "gui screenshot")